Directional and contra-directional coupling in Huygens' metawaveguide microring resonators: Results and Discussions

 Building on the previous bandgap calculations, we designed an apodized single-band filter with a peak bandwidth of $\Delta\lambda_\mathrm{peak}$ = 10 nm.
-The length of the CDC was set to $L$ = 150 $\mu$m, and a Gaussian apodization window was applied, with the grating edges reflecting 10 $\%$ of the peak bandwidth ($i.e.,$ 1 nm).
-The filter comprises three distinct sections, as shown in Fig.~\ref{fig:Figure5}(a).
-In the central section of the device, corresponding to the apodized CDC, the mode travelling to the right through the Huygens’ waveguide is coupled backwards to the SWG waveguide.
+The initial length of the CDC was set to $L$ = 150 $\mu$m, which for a bandgap of 10 nm provides a calculated rejection of 30 dB, and a Gaussian apodization window was applied, with the grating edges reflecting 10$\%$ of the peak bandwidth ($i.e.,$ 1 nm).
+Assuming a group index of ng = 4, the design targets a theoretical rejection ratio exceeding 60 dB to ensure efficient contra-directional power transfer to the drop port.
+The Gaussian apodization of the grating is employed to achieve low insertion loss and reduced out-of-band ripples.
+The filter comprises three distinct sections, as shown in Figure~\ref{fig:Figure5}(a).
+In the central section of the device, corresponding to the apodized CDC, the mode traveling to the right through the Huygens’ waveguide is coupled backward to the SWG waveguide.
 The backward coupling occurs within a 10-nm wide band centered at $\lambda$ = 1550 nm.
-The SWG waveguide segments are modulated based on the data from Fig.~\ref{fig:Figure4}(d) and following the target Gaussian bandgap profile.
-The results of these calculations are shown in Fig.~\ref{fig:Figure5}(b).
-After coupling to the SWG waveguide, the mode travels to the left and transitions into a 450-nm wide strip waveguide over a length of $L_\mathrm{trans}$ = 10 $\mu$m.
+The SWG waveguide segments are modulated based on the data shown in Figure~\ref{fig:Figure4}(d) and following the target Gaussian bandgap profile.
+The results of these calculations are shown in Figure~\ref{fig:Figure5}(b).
+After coupling to the SWG waveguide, the mode transitions into a 450-nm-wide strip waveguide over a length of $L_\mathrm{trans}$ = 10 $\mu$m, $i.e.$, 46 periods of the SWG waveguide.
+The size of the SWG inner and outer segments is continuously adjusted to close the bandgap as needed by the Gaussian apodization.
+At the junction with the SWG–wire coupler, the SWG waveguide has the same inner and outer segment widths.
 The strip waveguide then bends away from the Huygens’ waveguide over a length of $L_\mathrm{bend}$ = 35 $\mu$m and using a bending radius of R=20 $\mu$m.
 Identical structures are also included at the output of the SWG waveguide to extract any directionally coupled light.
-Experimental results of the filter are shown in Fig.~\ref{fig:Figure5}(c).
-Bandwidth remained fixed at 10 nm after fabrication, and the power loss was around 1 dB when referenced to the straight Huygens’ waveguide transmittance.
+The experimental results of the filter are shown in Figure~\ref{fig:Figure5}(c).
+The bandwidth remained fixed at 10 nm after fabrication, and the power loss was around 1 dB when referenced to the straight Huygens’ waveguide transmittance.
 We attribute the observed blue-shift of the center wavelength to deviations in the layout feature sizes during fabrication.
 An interference pattern was observed at the add port, which results from residual directional coupling between the Huygens’ and the SWG waveguides.
 However, this interference had minimal impact on the transmittance at the through port.